 Whether you’re considering buying bulk from a warehouse club or a traditional retail store, don’t forget the potential to split large purchases with friends, neighbors, or family members.

-Remember that warehouse clubs sell many items that don’t come in large quantities, too.
+Remember that warehouse clubs also sell many items that don’t come in large quantities.

 You’ll still pay less and deal with less packaging.

-Re-frame how you think about each purchase, and you’ll find yourself living a life filled with less stress, less “stuff,” more money in your pocket, and more time to do the things you want to do.
+Re-frame how you think about each purchase, and you’ll live a life filled with less stress, less “stuff,” more money in your pocket, and more time to do what you want.